 At its quarterly meeting, the Council reviews the Application for Reaccreditation, Draft Site Visit Report, the organization’s response, and the evaluation of the response in the preliminary Final Site Visit Report.
 The Council then makes a determination regarding accreditation, and this decision is communicated to the organization in writing in the Final Site Visit Report.

-If the Council awards Full Reaccreditation, the reaccreditation period is five years.
+If the Council awards Full Reaccreditation, the reaccreditation period is five years from the Council meeting date to which the organization was assigned.

 The Board of Directors delegates to the Council on Accreditation (Council) the role, responsibilities, and authorities to facilitate the efficient operation of the accreditation program.
 The Council, comprised of experienced site visitors, reviews all relevant organizational documents, applications, and reports and makes a determination regarding accreditation status.
 The Council meets no less than four times annually.